Neutral member states in the European Union: Pre-accession

-The Austrian neutrality has its roots in the outcomes of the World War II.
-Austria was occupied by the four victorious powers and with the beginning of the Cold War the negotiations on an Austrian State Treaty did not achieve much progress.
+Austrian neutrality has its roots in the outcomes of World War II.
+Austria was occupied by the four victorious powers, and with the beginning of the Cold War the negotiations on an Austrian State Treaty did not achieve much progress.
 By committing itself to permanent neutrality, the Austrian government could overcome this deadlock.
-Therefore, a "Federal Constitutional Law on the Neutrality of Austria" was adopted in 1955 stating that Austria permanently stays neutral and will never join military alliances nor allow other countries to establish military bases on their territory.
+Therefore, a "Federal Constitutional Law on the Neutrality of Austria" was adopted in 1955 stating that Austria will permanently stay neutral and will never join military alliances nor allow other countries to establish military bases on their territory.

 Initially, the neutral status was perceived as a political sacrifice so that Austria could become sovereign and independent again.
-During the 1950s, the Austrian foreign policy became more independent from the victorious powers and since the early 1960s Austria took part in United Nations (UN) peacekeeping operations, Vienna became home for several international organisations and a few important meetings and conferences took place there.
+During the 1950s, the Austrian foreign policy became more independent from the victorious powers and since the early 1960s Austria has taken part in United Nations (UN) peacekeeping operations, Vienna became home for several international organisations and a few important meetings and conferences took place there.
 In the 1970s with a changed government, Austria further developed its relations with Eastern European states.
 It contributed with a lot of effort to the international community and cooperated actively in international organisations, especially in the UN.
 As a non-permanent member of the UN Security Council from 1973 to 1974, Austria could strengthen its international profile.
-Moreover, own initiatives outside the multilateral framework aimed at building bridges and focused mainly on the North-South conflict, the conflict between Israel and the Palestinians and the détente between West and East.
+Moreover, Austria's own initiatives outside the multilateral framework aimed at building bridges and focused mainly on the North-South conflict, the conflict between Israel and the Palestinians and the détente between West and East.
 This marks a time of Austria pursuing an active understanding of neutrality.

 With rising tensions in the East-West conflict again at the end of the 1970s, the conditions for active neutrality worsened and with a new government in 1983, the Austrian foreign policy was refocused.
 International issues lost importance while the European continent and especially the European Community became more central.
-But neutrality, although now more focused on the European sphere, constrained Austria's possibilities to participate in the European integration.
+But neutrality, although now more focused on the European sphere, constrained Austria's possibilities to participate in European integration.